pgrady3/music-compression-web/README.md

 ### Model details

+### Loss function

+We use a cross entropy loss function, which is a standard practise in classification problems.

 # Results

+## Compression using frequency domain autoencoder

 | Latent Vector Size | Bitrate (kbps) | RMSE | Demo File |
 | ------------- |:-------------:| :-----:| --------:|